About the plan

 Cultural heritage resources consist of archaeological resources, built heritage resources or cultural heritage landscapes (CHL).
 (Source: City of Guelph Official Plan)

-Examples of significant cultural heritage landscapes in Guelph are the Catholic Hill CHL, the Homewood CHL, the Guelph Correctional Centre CHL and the Brooklyn and College Hill Heritage Conservation District (HCD).
+Examples of significant cultural heritage landscapes in Guelph are Catholic Hill, Homewood , the Guelph Correctional Centre and the Brooklyn and College Hill Heritage Conservation District (HCD).

 Additional information will be posted as it becomes available.